 Betreff: Re: new iPB10

-Yes, Android has disqualified itself for audio
+Yes, Android has disqualified itself for audio application for quite

 Myself I would never imagine an iPad would be able to run what I think